Skip to content

 Is It Hard to Get Into Rogue Community College?
 Acceptance Rate & Requirements

 As a public institution in Grants Pass, Oregon, Rogue Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 11%.
+The graduation rate is roughly 11%.

 Can I Afford It?